Code-Institute-Submissions/TjoAlex-color-game/README.md

 * wireframe.cc, to create wireframes <a href="https://wireframe.cc/">wireframe.cc</a>
 * Bootstrap V5.0.x used to create a responsive website, thanks to their libraries and documentation. <a href="https://getbootstrap.com/docs/5.0/components/accordion/">Bootstrap</a>
 * Google fonts to have a easy to read font for the site <a href="https://fonts.google.com/specimen/Roboto?thickness=6">Google fonts</a>
-* Gitpod. mainly used to create the code <a href="https://gitpod.io/workspaces">Gitpod</a>
+* Gitpod mainly used to create the code <a href="https://gitpod.io/workspaces">Gitpod</a>
 * Colors to help find a template for the theme colors of the website <a href="https://coolors.co/ca054d-3b1c32-a4d4b4-ffcf9c-b96d40">Colors</a>
 * Iconscount for their use of all images of the page <a href="https://iconscout.com/free-illustrations">Iconscount</a>
 * Validators to test my code <a href="https://validator.w3.org/">W3C</a>,<a href="https://www.jslint.com/">Jslint</a> and <a href="https://jigsaw.w3.org/css-validator/">Jigsaw</a>
 * Lighthouse for testing performance and accessibility of the site existing in google devtools.
-* Google Chrome Devtools: for testing the site and how responsive it is.
+* Google Chrome Devtools for testing the site and how responsive it is.

 # The realisation of this project